 Our Toddler Class program has two main components: Individual Child Sessions and group experiences.
 This combination provides the child with opportunities to use new vocabulary, concepts, and ideas in a variety of learning environments.
 For two-year-olds, our sixty-minute individual child sessions focus on the development of speech, vocabulary, language, and listening skills in order to build the foundation for later reading and writing skills.
 This individualized instruction allows us to adapt the pacing of activities and the focus of instruction to fit each child’s style and rate of learning.
 While individual sessions provide an opportunity to introduce new language and vocabulary, the classroom provides opportunities for communication in the context of play activities.
 During the half-day Toddler Class, students participate in Circle Time, Dramatic Play, fine and gross motor play, a variety of cognitive activities, Snack and Recess.
 Our experienced teachers have the skills necessary to meet each child’s needs.

 We know that the more a child hears, the quicker and better he will talk.
-The Moog Center has five pediatric audiologists on staff.
+The Moog Center has four pediatric audiologists on staff.
 Their experience and talent in working with infants and toddlers is a major factor in our children learning faster and talking better.
 Our audiologists are skilled in fitting all types of hearing aids, programming cochlear implants, and utilizing remote microphone technology, even on children a year old or younger.
-The audiologists are on site so they are immediately available for trouble shooting whatever devices the children are wearing.
+The audiologists are on-site so they are immediately available for trouble shooting whatever devices the children are wearing.
 For children who are deaf or hard of hearing, getting access to sound through well-fitted hearing aids and cochlear implants has a huge impact on their learning.

 In our Birth-to-Three Program, a teacher of the deaf and an audiologist team with each family to ensure that every child receives outstanding educational and audiologic care.